CocoaBob/Pebcode/README.md

 ![](Images/02.png)

-Choose somewhere on disk to create the project, and then click **Create**.
+Choose somewhere on disk to store the project, and then click **Create**.

 When Xcode has finished doing it’s thing, select all the groups in the Project navigator: